andres81/software-engineering-training-and-examples/database-relational-tutorial/lesson1-local-setup/README.md

 --------------
 ```

-The connection id is what is importan there, to see we have different transaction going on in the next lessons.
+The connection id is what is important here, to see we have different transaction going on in the next lessons.

 </details>